Omar Morales (fighter)

-Omar Antonio Morales Ferrer (born October 17, 1985) is a Venezuelan mixed martial artist who competes in the Featherweight and Lightweight divisions of the Ultimate Fighting Championship.
+Omar Antonio Morales Ferrer (born October 17, 1985) is a Venezuelan mixed martial artist who competes in the Featherweight and Lightweight divisions.
+He is most notable for his time in the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Starting his career in 2011, Morales compiled a 7–0 record, fighting mainly for various regional Venezuelan promotions and picking up a knockout win at Bellator 204.
 Morales moved to United States in order to pursuit his career in mixed martial arts in 2015.

 Dana White's Contender Series

 Morales was eventually invited to Dana White's Contender Series 23, where he faced the then Legacy Fighting Alliance Lightweight champ, Harvey Park, for a UFC contract. he finished the fight with the use of leg kicks and eventually winning by TKO, earning himself a chance into the UFC.

 Ultimate Fighting Championship

-Morales made his promotional debut facing Dong Hyun Ma on December 21, 2019 at UFC on ESPN+ 23.
+Morales made his promotional debut facing Dong Hyun Ma on December 21, 2019, at UFC on ESPN+ 23.
 He won the fight by unanimous decision.

-Next Morales faced Gabriel Benítez on May 13, 2020 at UFC Fight Night: Smith vs. Teixeira.
+Next Morales faced Gabriel Benítez on May 13, 2020, at UFC Fight Night: Smith vs. Teixeira.
 He won the fight via unanimous decision.